What to order at Merotoro

 Tip: Closed Sundays after lunch.
 The garden patio is the seat; the Veracruz seafood menu changes weekly.

-Pujol in Mexico City is Enrique Olvera's two-Michelin-star Polanco tasting room on Tennyson, the kitchen that built modern Mexican fine dining around mole madre poured over mole nuevo.
+Pujol in Mexico City is Enrique Olvera's two-Michelin-star Polanco tasting room on Tennyson, the kitchen that built modern Mexican fine dining around mole.

 Order: The Mole Madre Mole Nuevo at the dining-room table; taco omakase at the bar.